kalinduSsasinindu/UrbanFood-API/README.md

 # DMCW (Digital Marketplace for Creative Works)

 A full-stack e-commerce platform built with .NET Core and Angular, supporting both MongoDB and Oracle databases.
+This project was developed as part of my university's Database Management module, showcasing the implementation of dual database systems in a real-world application.

+## Project Context

+This project was developed as a coursework assignment for the Database Management module at NIBM.
+The primary objective was to demonstrate proficiency in:
+- Database design and implementation
+- Working with different types of databases (NoSQL and Relational)
+- Database integration in a real-world application
+- Performance optimization and data modeling

+> **Note:** This is a work in progress.
+While the database structure and basic CRUD operations are implemented, some advanced features and optimizations are still under development.

 ## Project Overview